Ioxom/IoxBot/README.md

 # Commands
 -belt | Abuse your friends!

 -BotInfo | Information about the bot.
-Includes author, GitHub, commands and version.
+Includes author, GitHub, commands, creation_date and version.

 -uno_reverse_card | Pull a no u on the haters.